bigeyex/brackets-sftp-upload/README.md

     * (Ctrl-Alt-U / Cmd-Alt-U) to upload the current opening file;
     * (Ctrl-Shift-U / Cmd-Shift-U) to upload all changed files;
     * (Ctrl-Alt-Shift-U / Cmd-Alt-Shift-U) to open up Upload panel.

+## Notes for translators ##

+I noticed many people wish to translate this plugin - you are welcomed!

+If you are comfortable with Github, you can fork this repo, create a new folder (with language code as its name) in /nls, and put another translated String.js in the folder.
+Otherwise you can translate String.js in any language folder (root for English) and send me the file (along with your name).

 ## Release Notes ##

+version 1.3.5
+- fix: no longer need to restart Brackets upon server connection errors.
+- improved language in error feedback: using "Broken Connection / Wrong Password" for server connection errors.
+- version 1.3.4 is skipped for distribution purpose

 version 1.3.3
 - feature: allows password protected RSA encryption keys (@swengmatt).